-Last weekend we went on an adventure to Germany to see Borussia Dortmund face Werder Bremen and also take in a quick trip to Cologne.
+We went on an adventure to Germany to see Borussia Dortmund face Werder Bremen – and squeezed in a quick trip to Cologne, too.

 In truth, Dortmund is not exactly easy on the eye, and the grey, brutalist architecture only adds to the sense that we were there to infiltrate the Kremlin.

 Thankfully, it quickly became apparent that the city is centred around one thing and one thing only: the football.

 Oh, and there was also some kind of Comic Con convention going on, judging by the number of people we saw dressed as The Joker, but it’s mainly about the football.